ml5js/ml5-website-v02-docsify/docs/reference/handpose.md

 **Parameters:**

 - **media**: An HTML or p5.js image, video, or canvas element to run the estimation on.
+- **callback(output, error)**: OPTIONAL
-- **callback(output, error)**: OPTIONAL.
-A callback function to handle the output of the estimation, see output example above.
+  - A callback function to handle the output of the estimation, see output example above.

 **Returns:**
 A promise that resolves to the estimation output.